jrnold/irdata/README.rst

 =================================

-I got tired of the merging and cleaning of international relations data, so put it all together in a relational database.
+I got tired of the merging and cleaning of international relations data, so I put it all together in a relational database.

 It is similar to `EUGene <http://eugenesoftware.org/>`, but uses an relational database backend, and is much less complete.